ambern115/PlaylistBot/README.md

 - Make sure you have npm installed (npm -v)
 - Any missing modules listed hereafter can be installed by doing $npm install <module name>
 - (TODO: make script that can install all needed modules automatically)

+- Needs cache.json file in main folder so user auth can be cached.

 Will not work without secret key filled in